I need help in financing my college education. Do you offer financial assistance?

 How can I go about paying back my student loan?

 National Student Loan Service Centre and any applicable provincial student loan centres will follow up with you by letter approximately four months after you exit or graduate from school.
 All of your repayment details will be outlined at this time.
 However, if you would like to make payments immediately after leaving school or need info about repayment, please contact the National Student Loan Service Centre at 1.888.815.4514 and your provincial loan provider.
 If you are in repayment and returning to school, visit the Financial Office and have them complete a Schedule 2, (confirmation of enrolment), to send to the National Student Loan Service Centre.
 This will put you back into student status and your payments will cease until your new study period end date.
 Six months after your end date you will be required to start repaying your loan.
-Repayment of private loans, (Student Lines of Credit), will be determined through individual lending institutions and you must abide by the terms of agreement entered at the time you negotiated your loan.
+Repayment of private loans, (Student Lines of Credit), will be determined through individual lending institutions and you must abide by the terms of the agreement entered at the time you negotiated your loan.

 The good news is that there are provincial and federal level programs available that assist with repayment of student loan debts.
 The Repayment Assistance Plan offers help to aid graduates in paying back their loans, by deferring or making payments more affordable based on the income level of the graduate.